ozgurhepsag/Basic-z-OS-Utilities-and-Practices/SMF - Switch Recording to Log Stream/readme.md

 SMS manages the DASD log data sets and staging data sets, because system logger uses SMS to allocate data sets, such as the DASD log stream and staging data sets.

-Therefore, I created just a storage group and a storage class for log streams and ACS routines need to be updated so that right classes assign to log streams.
+Therefore, a storage group and a storage class for log streams are supposed to be created and ACS routines need to be updated so that right classes assign to log streams.
 Then, SCDS have to be translated, validated and activated.
-(I want to prepare another basic practice for this subject in the future.)
+(I am not going to cover in detail these subjects in this practice.)

 ![Screenshot](https://github.com/ozgurhepsag/Basic-z-OS-Utilities/blob/main/SMF%20-%20Switch%20Recording%20to%20Log%20Stream/Images/storclas.png)